 But, here we are.
-Now I read ingredient labels on everything I buy, grocery shopping involves multiple stores, farmer's markets, and direct sourcing from locals, and I make things like chili brussel sprouts.
-Never say never.
+Now I read ingredient labels on everything I buy, grocery shopping involves multiple stores, farmer's markets, and direct sourcing from locals, and I make things like chili roasted spicy brussel sprouts.

 Just don't put it on your cereal.

 These spicy brussel sprouts couldn't be easier, seriously.